UW-Madison-Library/chtc-recipes/wosexp-pythoncompile/README.md

 b) Compile Python from source.

-This is a standard compilation from source process in a unix like environment.
-You are compiling this on a CHTC execution server so that you can then use the Python install with each submitted job.
+This is a standard Unix style compilation from source process.
+Compiling Python on a CHTC execution server ensures that your CHTC jobs will be using a compatible Python version.

 ```
 [bucky@matlab-build-1 dir_6572]$ mkdir python